 Talent, Gifting and Persistence

-If you’re a beginner, failure to get yourself healed or to heal a difficult case is not a good measure of your healing abilities.
+If you’re a beginner, failure to get yourself healed or to heal a difficult case is not a good measure of your healing ability.
 Would you expect a first-year art student to paint a replica of the Sistine Chapel?
 If you’re a beginner, you might start by praying for someone with a sprained ankle, knee pain, or carpal tunnel in their wrist.
 Orthopedic injuries like these are easy for beginners to heal.

 One way is when healing manifests as a gift of the Holy Spirit.
 Like any other gift, when healing operates this way, it’s completely dependent upon the operation of the Holy Spirit through the individual.
 But consider this: when healing operates as a gift of the Holy Spirit, it is not something the individual possesses.
 The gift is not given to them.
 It’s a temporary manifestation of the Holy Spirit through them.
-Healing as a gift of the Holy spirit is available to every believer and is distributed to believers as He wills, though not equally.
-If you want to operate in the gift of healing (or any gift) Paul’s exhortation shows you what to do: Earnestly desire the best gifts and don’t be afraid to ask for them.
+Healing as a gift of the Holy Spirit is available to every believer and is distributed to us as He wills, though not equally.
+If you want to operate in the gift of healing (or any spiritual gift) Paul’s exhortation shows you what to do: Earnestly desire the best gifts and don’t be afraid to ask for them.

 Healing is also part of the commission Jesus gave His disciples.
-When healing is used this way, it’s a matter of exercising authority, releasing power or both.
+When healing is used this way, it’s a matter of exercising authority, releasing power, or both.
 A king may require years of practice before learning to wisely exercise his authority.
-In the same way, healing by the exercise of our authority is more like a skill that must be learned, than a gift.
+In the same way, healing by the exercise of authority is more like a skill that must be learned, than a gift.

 I’ll close with this observation from Steve Harmon:

 Years ago, David Hogan met a man he greatly admired.
-This man moved in healing, signs and wonders to a larger degree than David.
+This man operated in healing, signs and wonders to a larger degree than David.
 And if you know David Hogan, you know he moves in a high level of the power of God.
 David asked the man, “What’s the secret to your success?”
 The man replied, “When all the others quit, I kept going.”

-If you’re interested in learning more I wrote an entire chapter on this subject in my book Divine Healing Made Simple.
+If you’re interested in learning more, I wrote an entire chapter on this subject in my book Divine Healing Made Simple.